paper2017/SF-sketch/README.md

 to get a uniform distributed workload with 10M operations on the 100K distinct items.
 Changing `requestdistribution=uniform` to `requestdistribution=zipfian`, we can get a zipfian distributed workload.

 ## Other Sketches
-In folder `othersketchs`, we also implement 4 well known sketches (CMCU sketch, CML sketch, CM sketch and C sketch) which are used for comparing with our proposed SF sketch.
+In folder `othersketchs`, we also implement 4 well known sketches (**CMCU sketch, CML sketch, CM sketch and C sketch**) which are used for comparing with our proposed **SF sketch**.
 You can build thoses sketches by
 	`cd [skech folder]; ./cmkae .; make`
-Usage of thoses sketches is the same as SF sketch.
+Usage of thoses sketches is the same as **SF sketch**.